ThiagoBfim/SOLID-OCR/README.md

-## How create code for the future
+## Applying SOLID with OCR project

+In this project we apply SOLID to build a REST API to receive an Image and return the text from this Image.

+### This project have three big goals:

+* Use SOLID an Clean code to create a good solution to our problem.
+* Use GCP(Google Cloud Platform) with Spring Boot to create services with Machine Learning.
+* Use Cloudinary service to help with text extraction.

-Tasks:
+### Tasks:

 - [x] Create an endpoint that receives an image and extracts the text from it.
 - [x] Include the Google OCR and execute the Cloudinary service if Google's service is offline.
 - [x] Include the Cotes Storage to prevent charge :)
 - [x] Include Text in Storage to be quickly search
-- [x] Include other OCR service
+- [x] Include another OCR service

-This project have three big goals:

-* Use SOLID an Clean code to create a good solution to our problem.
-* Use GCP(Google Cloud Platform) with Spring Boot to create services with Machine Learning.
-* Use Cloudinary service to help with text extraction.
+### Technologies:

+* Java 11
+* Spring MVC
+* Spring Cloud GCP
+* Junit

 ### References